 If you're using Gmail, see Use Google OAuth to Send From Help Scout instead.

-You'll need the outgoing server name, mailbox username/password, port, and security details from your email provider to set this up.
+You'll need the outgoing server name, mailbox username/password, port, and security details from your email provider to set up a custom SMTP connection.
 Reach out to your IT team, email administrator, or the support for your email provider to find out their specific information if you need it.

-For a standard Office 365 email setup using a regular inbox, the Outgoing Server will be smtp.office365.com, the username would be the mailbox address, the port would be 587, and you'll want to choose TLS for the security.
-If these settings do not work for you, your IT team or email administrator should be able to help you with the specifics for your account.
+For a standard Office 365 email setup using a regular inbox, the Outgoing Server will be smtp.office365.com, the username would be your custom address, the port will be 587, and you'll choose TLS for the security.
+Check in with your IT team or email administrator for help if you have a different Office 365 / Exchange setup.